... Coaching Shared Knowledge Dismiss

 As Jonathan Wilson points out in his excellent book “Inverting the Pyramid“, tactical changes in football followed a trend of adding more players to the defensive line.
 The back three evolved to a back four and then to a back four with a libero sweeping in behind the defensive unit.

 Bilardo adopted the back three because he felt that wingers were not as relevant in systems at that time, becoming wide midfielders rather than attackers.
-He switched his full backs into midfielders as this provided support and security in advanced areas of the pitch where Maradona could then operate.
+He switched his fullbacks into midfielders as this provided support and security in advanced areas of the pitch where Maradona could then operate.

 Van Gaal progressed the concept of facilitating a playmaker within the team by changing his Ajax side from a 4-3-3 to a 3-4-3 system.
-In Van Gaal”s approach the defensive three marked zonally, the midfield four played in a diamond shape, and width was provided by two wingers on either side of the centre forward.
+In Van Gaal’s approach the defensive three marked zonally, the midfield four played in a diamond shape, and width was provided by two wingers on either side of the centre forward.

-The Dutch manager changed Ajax”s back 4 defensive line into a back 3 by pushing one of the two centre backs into the holding midfield role to dictate play from deep.
-The holding midfielder was key to Van Gaal”s formation as he recognized his No.10 had become too constrained by the opposition to control the game.
+The Dutch manager changed Ajax’s back 4 defensive line into a back 3 by pushing one of the two centre backs into the holding midfield role to dictate play from deep.
+The holding midfielder was key to Van Gaal’s formation as he recognized his No.10 had become too constrained by the opposition to control the game.

-In the 1995 Champions League Final, Frank Rijkaard played the holding midfield role and went on to provide the assist for Patrick Kluivert”s winning goal as Ajax defeated AC Milan 1-0
+In the 1995 Champions League Final, Frank Rijkaard played the holding midfield role and went on to provide the assist for Patrick Kluivert’s winning goal as Ajax defeated AC Milan 1-0.

 The 3-4-3 has enjoyed a resurgence in recent years with a number of professional coaches and managers adopting the formation, both internationally and in domestic leagues.
+It offers attacking strength but at the same time a defensive stability.

 The revered Argentinian Coach, Marcelo Bielsa, experimented with the formation at Newell”s Old Boys in the early 1990″s.
 He guided the side to the Argentine Primera División title and the 1992 Copa Libertadores Final, in which they lost on penalties to Brazilian side São Paulo.